kalleandreasson/scAIentific/Developer.md

 ## Upcoming Features in the Next Iteration

 - **Personalized Email Summaries**: The ability to save discussions and send them directly to the user's personal email.

+## Future Improvements to be made by us our someone else if they wanna further develop what we started

+- To be able to upload an excel file.
 - **Multi-User Account System**: We are planning to introduce a login system to support multiple users and personal user accounts.

-## Future Improvements

-- To be able to upload an excel file.